Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 - CACHE [LAZY] TABLE \<tablename\> [AS \<select\>..]

-Lazy: If lazy is omitted a count * will be performed in order to bring the whole RDD to memory without waiting for the first time the data is needed.
+Lazy: If lazy is omitted, a count * will be performed in order to bring the whole RDD to memory without waiting for the first time the data is needed.

 - UNCACHE TABLE \<tablename\>